IyLias/creative-art/README.md

 # creative-art
-creative and graphic art work using javascript and p5.js
+creative and generative art work using javascript and p5.js

 ## p5.js reference